bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 can be repetitively executed, and each iteration these commands would have been run under a different set of arguments.
 The basic syntax is

-    \for a in [1, 2, 3, 4]; \do
+    \for a in 1 2 3; \do
-      \draw (${a},${a})--(0,0)
+      \draw (a,a)--(0,0)
     \done

+Following would have produced the same result as the one above.

+    \for a in [1,2,3]; \do
+      \draw (a,a)--(0,0)
+    \done

-In the example, the 'draw' command will be executed exactly four times, each of which looks like the following.
+In eacho of the previous two examples, the 'draw' command would all have been executed three times, and can be considered equivalent to the following:

     \draw (1,1)--(0,0)
     \draw (2,2)--(0,0)
     \draw (3,3)--(0,0)
-    \draw (4,4)--(0,0)

 The 'for' command starts with the keyword 'for', followed by a one or more pairing of a "loop variable" to a range of floats.
 Each pairing must be terminated by a semicolon, and additional pairs are allowed.
 The last part of the 'for' command must be the word "do".

-The 'for' command is designed to repeat the execution of its "loop body", which consists of a list of command up until the line "done", but not including this line.
-The exact number of repetition depends on the total of floats being iterated over.
-The total number of repetitions is always equal to the longest number of floats in each pairing, and the variable without additional floats to iterate over will simply retain its last assigned value.
+The 'for' command is designed to repeat the execution of its "loop body", which consists of a list of command up until but not including the line of the "\done" command.

-During each iteration, each loop variable is to become an environment variable, which can be accessed via a dollar-expression, or be used in other places where an environment variable is expected.
+The exact number of repetitions depends on the longest of the lists.
+If there are two or more lists to iterate over, and each list has a different length, the repetition is always to cover the longest list, and the variable that have run out of list items during certain iterations are simply left unchanges in which case each of them should have retained its last value.
 Following is an example of iterating over two loop variables: 'a' and 'b'.

-    \for a in [1,3]; b in [2,4]; \do
+    \for a in [1,3,5]; b in [2,4]; \do
       \draw (${a},${a})--(${b},${b})
     \done

-Following is the equivalent commands without using the for-loop.
+This should have been equilvalent to the following:

     \draw (1,1)--(2,2)
     \draw (3,3)--(4,4)
+    \draw (5,5)--(4,4)

+Each loop variable is to become an environment variable, which can be accessed via a dollar-expression, or be used in other places where an environment variable is expected.

 Note that it is recommanded that the lines of the loop body be indented with at least one space.
-This allows for the recognition of the line "done" which must be by itself for the entire line, and without indentation.
-The loop body, once extracted, will undergo "trimming" such that all lines will be trimmed the same number of white spaces on the left hand side.
-This design allows for writing of "nested for loop" possible, such that inner loop will retain its independence during the extraction of loop body of the outer loop.
+This allows for "nested" for-command to work.

     \for a in [9,19,29]; b in [0.4,0.5,0.6]; \do
       \origin ^x:${a}
       \for c in [16,4]; \do
-        \origin ^y:${c}
-        \draw (0,0) [h:-6] [v:6]
-        \draw (0,0) [q:-6,0,-6,6]
-        \path P0 = (0,0)
-        \path P1 = (-6,0)
-        \path P2 = (-6,6)
-        \drawdot &P0 &P1 &P2
-        \drawlabel.lrt  "P₀" &P0
-        \drawlabel.llft "P₁" &P1
-        \drawlabel.ulft "P₂" &P2
-        \path line1 = (&P0) -- (&P1)
-        \path line2 = (&P1) -- (&P2)
-        \path m0 = &midpoint{&line1_0,&line1_1,${b} }
-        \path m1 = &midpoint{&line2_0,&line2_1,${b} }
-        \drawdot (&m0) (&m1)
-        \draw (&m0) -- (&m1)
-        \path line3 = (&m0) -- (&m1)
-        \path B = &midpoint{&line3_0,&line3_1,${b} }
-        \drawdot (&B)
-        \drawlabel.bot "m₀" &m0
-        \drawlabel.lft "m₁" {tx:-.1} &m1
-        \drawlabel.urt "B" &B
+        ...
       \done
-      \drawlabel.bot "t=${b}" (-3,-2)
     \done

-Each 'for' command would have also added a new environment variable called '_' that will be assigned an integer equal to the current iteration.
-Of the first iteration this variable is to be assigned the integer 0, and the second iteration that of 1, and so on.
-Note that during the situation of a nested loop, the same '_' env variable will be overridden by the inner loop and to start at 0.
+In addition, each invocation of a 'for' command would have created an implicit environment variable named '_'.
+This variable is to be assigned an integer congruent to the current iteration: of the first iteration it is assigned the integer of 0, and the second iteration that of 1, and so on.
+Note that if an innner for-command is encountered, the same environment variable will be overwritten and will restart at 0.

-The syntax for each pairing is so far only supporting the "in" keyword, such that the loop variable is found to be followed by the word "in", and then the list of floats.
-The list of floats would follow the same syntax found in other commands such as "cartesian".
+So far, the loop variable is always to be expected to be followed by the "in" keyword and then the list itself.
+The list is a list of numbers separated by spaces, or a range such as ``[1:10]``, ``[1!10!20]``, or ``[1,2,3,4]``.
+See "array" command.